-At Care In Hands Ministry, the focus is on total wholeness through nurturing the connection between physical, spiritual, and mental health.
+At Care in Hands Ministry, the focus is on total wholeness through nurturing the connection between physical, spiritual, and mental health.
 “We have all kinds of health classes and screenings.
-We talk about poor eating habits, hypertension, diabetes, and absence of physical activity…we have had the police department come in and talk with us about how to be safe in our homes, when we’re out shopping, the fire department has come in and spoken with us, we have had lawyers come in and talk with us about how we need to have a medical power of attorney and general power of attorney.
+We talk about poor eating habits, hypertension, diabetes, and absence of physical activity…we have had the police department come in and talk with us about how to be safe in our homes and when we are out shopping; the fire department has come in and spoken with us; we have had lawyers come in and talk with us about how we need to have a medical power of attorney and general power of attorney.
 We have just really tried to meet the total needs.”

-Thanks to the growth and success of Care In Hands Ministry, faith and health has become an ongoing focus of the ministry at Bethel Christian Assembly: “Every four months on the morning of the fifth Sunday is when we do our teachings.
+Thanks to the growth and success of Care in Hands Ministry, faith and health has become a priority at Bethel Christian Assembly: “Every four months on the morning of the fifth Sunday is when we do our teachings.
 It’s during regular service time, so everyone gets to participate.”
-Head Pastor Jerry Swinney and wife Lady Frances Swinney also openly discuss the changes they have made, like working out regularly, and eating more fresh fruits and vegetables, to promote healthy habits and support the mission of Care In Hands Ministry.
+Head Pastor Jerry Swinney and wife Lady Frances Swinney also openly discuss the changes they have made, like working out regularly, and eating more fresh fruits and vegetables, to promote healthy habits and support the mission of Care in Hands Ministry.
 As a PHW partner, they received a mini-grant and chose to purchase fitness equipment to expand and grow their fitness and exercise program.

 Alean discussed some of the programs they have implemented that not only promote healthy habits, but encourage members to have fun: “About fours years ago, we had what we called ‘The Family Challenge.’
-We went in on Saturdays and took beginning weights and measurements, then at the end of the year, we took final weights and measurements, and we gave everyone a piece of paper so they could see what they did.
-We also recognized the biggest loser.
-Through this they could see what they did.
+We went in on Saturdays and took beginning weights and measurements, then at the end of the year, we took final weights and measurements, and gave every participant a summary of their progress.
+Through this, participants could see the impacts of the changes they made.
 We did it again a year later.”
 Through involving families, the program teaches the importance of practicing healthy habits at an early age.
-Alean highlighted the importance of this in another program implemented for the youth: “We fixed a healthy box for the children, and we put healthy snacks in it.
-We did low sugar, low sodium, natural things like a banana, orange, or apple, and other healthy snacks; we loaded this box down with a lot of different things.
-It only cost a little over $100!
-We wanted to show the parents that it doesn’t cost a lot to eat healthy.”
+Alean highlighted the importance of this in another program implemented for the youth: “We assembled healthy boxes for the children with nutritious snacks in them.
+We used low sugar, low sodium, natural foods like bananas, oranges, apples, and other healthy snacks; we loaded these boxes with a lot of different things.
+Total, it only cost a little over $100!
+We wanted to show families that it doesn’t cost a lot to eat nutritiously.”

 For some members of the congregation, the health ministry has been a truly transformative experience.
 Alean reflected on a youth member that was deeply inspired by one of their health education classes: “One young man always bought breakfast on the way to school, and then he would eat a hamburger or cheeseburger on the way home in the evening.
-We were doing some teachings during that time, and we taught the older children that diseases run in the family.
-When this kid heard that–he was a senior in high school–he said ‘my Mama has diabetes; my Grandma has diabetes; my sister has diabetes.’
-He got to thinking about all of his family that was diabetic, and he said ‘I’m going to get my act together.’
+We were doing some teachings during that time, and we taught the older children about diseases that run in the family.
+When this kid heard that–he was a senior in high school–he said ‘my mama has diabetes, my grandma has diabetes, and my sister has diabetes.’
+He got to thinking about all of his family that were diabetic, and he said ‘I’m going to get my act together.’
 His grandmother came and said that class has had such an impact on him.”